psi4/psi4/doc/sphinxman/source/detci.rst

 of orbitals (called RAS I) and no more than :math:`m` electrons in the highest set of orbitals (called RAS III).
 An intermediate set of orbitals, if present (RAS II), has no restrictions placed upon it.
-All determinants satisfying these rules are included in the CI.
+All determinants satisfying these rules are included in the RAS CI.

 The DETCI module is also very efficient at computing full configuration interaction wavefunctions, and it is used in this capacity in the complete-active-space self-consistent-field (CASSCF) code.
-Use of DETCI for CASSCF wavefunctions is described in another section of this manual.
+It can also perform approximate CASSCF computations in which one uses RAS restrictions on the CI excitations, rather than doing a full CI in the active space.
+This is called a RASSCF.
+CASSCF and RASSCF computations are types of multi-configurational self-consistent-field procedures, and are described in :ref:`sec:mcscf`.

-As just mentioned, the DETCI module is designed for challenging chemical systems for which simple CISD is not suitable.
+As mentioned above, the DETCI module is designed for challenging chemical systems for which simple CISD is not suitable.
 Because CI wavefunctions which go beyond CISD (such as RAS CI) are fairly complex, typically the DETCI code will be used in cases where the